jd-coderr/iknowquantfu/README.md

 5. Show the BSC explorer page for the agent wallet.
 6. Show the wallet funding proof transaction.
 7. Show the live TWAK execution proof transactions.
+8. Show the CoinMarketCap x402 payment proof on Base.
-8. Select an eligible asset.
+9. Select an eligible asset.
-9. Run auto-optimization.
+10. Run auto-optimization.
-10. Show selected strategy, backtest result, risk status, and confidence.
+11. Show selected strategy, backtest result, risk status, and confidence.
-11. Run the agent.
+12. Run the agent.
+13. Show that paid x402 market data was used in the decision.
-12. Show the decision: HOLD, paper trade, or live execution.
+14. Show the decision: HOLD, paper trade, or live execution.
-13. If live execution succeeds, open the BscScan transaction proof.
+15. If live execution succeeds, open the BscScan transaction proof.

 ---